theangelsofwar/AlgoMediocre/algomediocre/content/GraphsDFS.md

 - use a Queue
 A Tree: an acyclic connected graph with N nodes, N-1 edges, any two vertices have only 1 path

-Tree DFS - use a stack
+Tree DFS - use a stack(vertical traversal)

 1. Post order: left, right, root
 2. Inorder: left, root, right